Quantum Thermodynamics of Open Quantum Systems: Nature of Thermal Fluctuations: Introduction

-Dynamics of two-qubit systems interacting with a squeezed thermal bath has revealed significant insights into entanglement dynamics, coherence, and quantum correlations~\cite{banerjee2007dynamics,banerjee2010dynamics}.
-The Jaynes-Cummings model ~\cite{jaynes1963comparison,larson2021jaynes}—which describes a single two-level system interacting with a single-mode resonator—has seen significant progress in improving quantum measurement techniques specifically in quantum sensing and metrology and also in understanding the interplay between coherence and quantum thermal states~\cite{deffner2013quantum,casanova2010deep,xu2018non,messinger2020coherence}.
-In this article, we discuss the quantum thermodynamics of the following open quantum systems models: (i) a two-qubit model interacting with a thermal bath and (ii) the Jaynes-Cummings Model without the rotating wave approximation, using the Hamiltonian of Mean force across all coupling regimes. \\
+In this article, we discuss the quantum thermodynamics of the following open quantum systems models: (i) a two-qubit model interacting with a thermal bath and (ii) the Jaynes-Cummings Model without the rotating wave approximation, using the Hamiltonian of Mean Force across all coupling regimes.
+Dynamics of two-qubit systems interacting with a squeezed thermal bath have revealed significant insights into entanglement dynamics, coherence, and quantum correlations~\cite{banerjee2007dynamics,banerjee2010entanglement,banerjee2010dynamics}.
+The Jaynes-Cummings model ~\cite{jaynes1963comparison,larson2021jaynes}, which describes a single two-level system interacting with a single-mode resonator, has seen significant progress in improving quantum measurement techniques, specifically in quantum sensing and metrology, and also in understanding the interplay between coherence and quantum thermal states~\cite{deffner2013quantum,casanova2010deep,xu2018non,messinger2020coherence}.
+We aim to understand how altering the bath temperature influences the thermal equilibrium characteristics of these models, and additionally, how thermal fluctuations affect temperature estimation through the signal-to-noise ratio.

 The structure of the paper is as follows.
-The preliminary section (Sec.~II) includes an introduction to the Hamiltonian of Mean Force, certain thermodynamical potentials, thermodynamic quantifiers like ergotropy and entropy production, and a brief explanation of quantum information theoretic quantities such as WYD skew-information and Quantum Fisher information.
-In Sec.
-III, we have briefly introduced the models under study and discussed their quantum thermodynamic properties using the Hamiltonian of Mean Force.
-This is followed by the conclusion in Sec.
-IV.
+The preliminary section (Sec.~\ref{sec_prelim}) includes an introduction to the Hamiltonian of Mean Force, certain thermodynamical potentials, thermodynamic quantifiers like ergotropy and entropy production, and a brief explanation of quantum information theoretic quantities such as WYD skew-information and Quantum Fisher information.
+In Sec.~\ref{Sec_III}, we briefly introduce the models under study and discuss their quantum thermodynamic properties using the Hamiltonian of Mean Force.
+This is followed by the conclusion in Sec.~\ref{conclusions}.